annashipman/annashipman.github.io/_posts/2026-01-11-engineer-exec-translation.md

 However, exec goals might be things like increasing EBITDA, reducing CAC, strengthening brand reputation, or improving employee engagement and retention.
 The language is very different, and the minimum time horizon is likely to be a year, or multiple years.

-Your goals in engineering should always map up to these wider organizational goals, but when talking about them day to day, the language is very different.
+Your goals in engineering should always map up to these wider organisational goals, but when talking about them day to day, the language is very different.
 It’s likely that the exec team will translate the exec goals into language that makes sense to each of their disciplines and your CTO probably does this for you.

 Here, we are talking about using the translation layer in the other direction – for your work to make sense.